cogtoolslab/handy_tips/starting_a_new_project.md

 1. Create a project repo within the cogtoolslab GitHub organization right away, following the lab's [project template](https://github.com/cogtoolslab/project_template).
 2. Create a new Slack channel in our lab workspace.
 Enable Slack notifications for commits to the project repo.
+3. Create a new Google Doc (or Overleaf) where you can post meeting agendas, take notes, and embed graphics.
-3. Make sure that in one of the early meetings with your co-authors that set clear and concrete immediate goals (1-2 weeks), as well as identify a medium-term goal (3-12 months) to orient your efforts towards.
+4. Make sure that in one of the early meetings with your co-authors that set clear and concrete immediate goals (1-2 weeks), as well as identify a medium-term goal (3-12 months) to orient your efforts towards.
 Having a plan in hand at both timescales will help you stay motivated and ensure that we stay on track with respect to your longer term goals.